 The freezers are manufactured using high quality steel and electronics for long life.
-The cabinets are insulated with a combination of foamed-in-place polyurethane foam and vacuum insulation panels.
-This combination ensures superior insulation properties while maintaining an extra large internal capacity for the footprint of the freezer.
-The Innova freezers have many features designed to provide ease of use and maintanence, security and reliability to your ultra-low temperature storage needs.
-They are built to stringent regulatory requirements for safety and environmental friendliness and disposability, and they are CE and UL certified.
+The Premium freezers have many features designed to provide ease of use and maintanence, security and reliability to your ultra-low temperature storage needs.
+They are built to stringent regulatory requirements for safety and environmental friendliness and disposability, and they are CE and UL certified